Medication Assisted Treatment (MAT)

 30% of Suboxone and Naloxone or Medication-Assisted Treatment (MAT) Clients in Year 3 Report No Symptom Criteria for Current Opioid Dependence

-Chemical imbalances can be a result of overreactive or overstimulated neurons.
-When neurons become overactive or overstimulated, neurotransmitters like serotonin and dopamine can increase anxiety, depression, and mental stressors.
-Over-sensitized receptors may lead to anxiety, depression, and cognitive stressors.
+Chemical imbalances can arise from overactive or overstimulated neurons.
+When neurons become excessively active or overstimulated, neurotransmitters like serotonin and dopamine can exacerbate anxiety, depression, and mental stressors.
+Similarly, over-sensitized receptors can contribute to anxiety, depression, and cognitive challenges.

 What Vivitrol, Naloxone, Suboxone, or Buprenorphine Can Help In

-At La Jolla Recovery, our staff takes medication management seriously, placing aside fanaticism or strong opinions.
-Research and medical overview can supplement and increase the outcomes of medical assisted treatment therapies and interventions, from suboxone to naltrexone, whether injections or implants.
-There is no need to withstand hardships or excessive discomfort in a phase of life that should be a blessing.
+At La Jolla Recovery, our staff takes medication assistance management very seriously, putting aside any fanaticism or strong opinions.
+Research and medical overview can enhance and improve the outcomes of medical-assisted treatment therapies and interventions, such as suboxone and naltrexone, whether administered through injections or implants.
+There’s no need to endure hardships or excessive discomfort during a phase of life that should be a blessing.
+We’re here to ensure that pain is minimized and outcomes are maximized.

 Naltrexone